luukjuh123/techradar-component/README.md

 To install, run:

 ```
-npm install techradar-react
+npm install techradar-component

 ```

 ## Usage

-To use, import the `TechRadar` component from `techradar-react` and provide the necessary props:
+To use, import the `TechRadar` component from `techradar-component` and provide the necessary props:

 ```
-import { TechRadar } from 'techradar-react';
+import { TechRadar } from 'techradar-component';

 const quadrants = ['Languages', 'Frameworks', 'Databases', 'Tools'];
 const rings = ['Adopt', 'Trial', 'Assess', 'Hold'];